Life Guard Horse Regiment: War of the Sixth Coalition

-For the last battle at Fère-Champenoise the regiment received 22 St. George crosses with the inscription "For courage against the enemy at Fer-Champenoise on 13 March 1814."
+For the last battle at Fère-Champenoise the regiment received 22 St. George crosses with the inscription "For courage against the enemy at Fère-Champenoise on 13 March 1814."
 On 19 March (N.S.
 31 March) 1814, the regiment entered Paris.
 For this campaign the regiment was awarded another St. George banner.

 Decembrist revolt (1825)

 On December 14, 1825, the regiment participated in the suppression of rebellion on Senate Square in Saint Petersburg.
 This day, private of 3rd squadron Pavel Panyuta was shot dead.

-November Uprising (1830-1831)
+November Uprising (1830–1831)

 On 25–27 August (N.S.
 6–8 September) 1831, two battalions participated in the suppression of Polish rebellion and taking of Warsaw.

 Caucasian War

 From 1835 to 1846, many officers of the regiment volunteered in the Caucasian War.

 Hungarian Revolution of 1848

 In 1849, the regiment participated in the suppression of the revolt in Hungary.

-Crimean War (1853-1856)
+Crimean War (1853–1856)

 During the Crimean War, the regiment was assigned to guard the coast of the Gulf of Finland from Peterhof to St. Petersburg in case of an Anglo-French landing.